All guided hikes last approximately two hours. Any two hour program can be combined with a guided hike to create a four hour field trip.

 Time: 4 hours

 Learn about the importance of water to people through a game, an observational hike and a hands-on demo.
 Students will experience the water cycle through stories and a game of water cycle tag.
 They will then visit either a wetland or a swamp, and spend some time observing and drawing what they see.
-They will also get to get their hands wet using our stream table, where a naturalist will demonstrate the way water shapes landscapes through processes like erosion and deposition.
-Students will be tasked with building houses along the watershed and making real-world engineering decisions related to flood control, development and landscaping.
+Students will be tasked with building houses along a model watershed and making real-world engineering decisions related to flood control, development and landscaping.